ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 log/message.tc (temporary)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file contains the App exit message.
-The contents of this file will be displayed in the UI when the App is run in platform.
-For local testing the file should be verified to have content on successful App completion and on failure.
+The contents of this file will be displayed in the UI when the App is run the in platform.
+For local testing, the file should be verified to have content on successful App completion and on failure.

 log/run.log (temporary)
 ~~~~~~~~~~~~~~~~~~~~~~~